 7. Always Go on Patrol

 Destiny 2 is packed with plenty of things to do away from the main campaign missions.
 You can find most of these activities within Patrol areas, and Bungie has put these exploration zones into Earth’s European Dead Zone, as well as on Titan, Nessus, and Io.
 Each place is packed with things to do, including Lost Sectors to find, Adventure side missions to undertake, Public Events to participate in, and Quests for Exotic weaponry.

 Because you can fast-travel to their locations while on Patrol, Public Events are one of the best ways to earn loot quickly.
 There are also have other Guardians to fight alongside in these open areas, meaning you can team up and take down foes even if you haven’t brought your fireteam.

-If you’ve played Destiny, you probably already have a favourite class and character ready to import into Destiny 2.
-For those starting afresh, you can choose to either be a Warlock, Hunter or Titan class.
+If you’ve played Destiny, you probably already have a favorite class and character ready to import into Destiny 2.
+For those starting afresh, you can choose to either be a Warlock, Hunter, or Titan class.

 Think powerful wizards, stealthy scouts, and tough-as-nails warriors – but in space.

 Suppose you’re wondering which class is best for newcomers, don’t.
-Each one has a similar learning curve and abilities as each class has the same three elemental subclasses: Void, Arc and Solar.
-You unlock these, and their individual abilities, as you level up but all you really need to know is that they offer up different grenades, class abilities and super attacks.
+Each one has a similar learning curve and abilities because each class has the same three elemental subclasses: Void, Arc, and Solar.
+You unlock these, and their individual abilities, as you level up but all you really need to know is that they offer up different grenades, class abilities, and super attacks.

-To give you an example, the Titan’s Striker subclass uses Arc energy to smash the ground with an area-of-effect blast; Sunbreaker uses Solar energy to form a throwable flaming hammer; and Sentinel utilises Void energy to create either a Captain America-like shield or a protective bubble for you and your allies.
+To give you an example, the Titan’s Striker subclass uses Arc energy to smash the ground with an area-of-effect blast; Sunbreaker uses Solar energy to form a throwable flaming hammer, and Sentinel utilizes Void energy to create either a Captain America-like shield or a protective bubble for you and your allies.

 9. Play through the Campaign first